apollographql/apollo-client/docs/source/caching/cache-configuration.md

 An object's primary key fields are always listed in the same order to ensure uniqueness.

 Note that these `keyFields` strings always refer to the actual field names as defined in your schema, meaning the ID computation is not sensitive to [field aliases](https://www.apollographql.com/docs/resources/graphql-glossary/#alias).

+#### Calculating an object's identifier

+If you define a custom identifier that uses multiple fields, it can be challenging to calculate and provide that identifier to methods that require it (such as `cache.readFragment`).

+To help with this, you can use the `cache.identify` method to calculate the identifier for any normalized object you fetch from your cache.
+See [Obtaining an object's custom ID](./cache-interaction/#obtaining-an-objects-custom-id).

 #### Customizing identifier generation globally